DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/summary/calculateCustomSummary.md

 ---

-calculateCustomSummary is called before calculateCellValue.
-That's why if you want create an unbound data column and use its values in a custom summary, you should call this function from calculateCustomSummary as follows:
+**calculateCustomSummary** is called before [calculateCellValue](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#calculateCellValue).
+If you want to create a new column and use it in a custom summary, the following example demonstrates how to do this:

 ---
 ##### jQuery

     <!--JavaScript-->
     $(function(){
-        const  myCalculateFunction = (rowData) => {
+        const  calculateArea = (rowData) => {
             return rowData.width * rowData.height;
         }

         $("#gridContainer").dxDataGrid({
-            dataSource: dimensions,
+            // ...
             columns: [
                 "width", "height",
                 {
                     dataField: "Area",
-                    calculateCellValue: myCalculateFunction
+                    calculateCellValue: calculateArea
                 }
             ],
             summary: {
                 totalItems: [{
                         name: "AreaSummary",
+                        summaryType: "custom"
                         showInColumn: "Area",
                         displayFormat: "Total area: {0}",
-                        valueFormat: "decimal",
-                        summaryType: "custom"
                     }
                 ],
                 calculateCustomSummary: function (options) {